-The term of appointments of Committee members shall be for a period of six (6) years not to exceed two (2) terms.
+The terms of appointments of Committee members shall be for a period of six (6) years not exceed two (2) terms.

 A roster of the names, business addresses and telephone numbers of the Committee members shall be on file in the Office of the City of Chesapeake Emergency Management Office, 304 Albemarle Drive, Chesapeake, Virginia 23322 and at other such locations, as the Committee deems necessary or convenient.

-Any proposal for an action or position taken by the Committee or one of its Subcommittees must be adopted by a majority vote of more than half the present at a legally posted meeting at which a quorum is present.
+Any proposal for an action or position taken by the committee or one of its subcommittees must be adopted by a majority vote of more than half the members present at a legally posted meeting at which a quorum is present.

-The Committee shall elect from its members a Chair, a Vice Chair, and a Secretary.
+The Committee shall elect from its members a chair and a vice chair.
 The officers shall be elected at the first regular meeting of each calendar year at which a quorum is present, and shall serve for a term of two years.
-In the event of an officer’s resignation prior to the end of the officer’s term, a new officer shall be elected at the next meeting of the Committee at which a quorum is present, and shall serve out the remainder of the resigning officer’s term.
+In the event of an officer’s resignation prior to the end of the officer’s term, a new officer shall be elected at the next meeting of the committee at which a quorum is present, and shall serve out the remainder of the resigning officer’s term.

-- Chair: The Chair of the Committee shall preside at all regular and special meetings of the Committee, shall appoint all Subcommittee members and their Chairs, shall appoint the Planning and Information Coordinators, shall sign the approved minutes of the Committee and any other documents as designated by the Committee, shall act as spokesperson for the Committee, shall be an ex officio member of each subcommittee, and shall perform such other duties as the Committee may assign.
+(A) Chair: The chair of the committee shall preside at all regular and special meetings of the committee, shall appoint all subcommittee members and their chairs, shall appoint the Planning and Information Coordinators, shall sign the approved minutes of the committee and any other documents as designated by the committee, shall act as spokesperson for the committee, shall be an ex officio member of each subcommittee, and shall perform such other duties as the committee may assign.

-- Vice Chair: The Vice Chair shall perform all the duties of the Chair in the Chair’s temporary absence or disability, and shall perform any other duties assigned by the Chair.
+(B) Vice Chair: The vice chair shall perform all the duties of the chair in the chair’s temporary absence or disability, and shall perform any other duties assigned by the chair.

-- Secretary: The Secretary may be an appointed position as determined by a majority vote of the committee and will be responsible for maintaining a record of the proceedings of the Committee and prepare the Committee’s meeting minutes, shall post announcements of Committee and Subcommittee meetings, shall send out meeting notices to Committee members prior to Committee meetings, shall mail out meeting minutes and other documents prepared by the Chair, shall annually mail to the local newspaper the annual legal notice of the Committee, and shall perform such other duties as the Chair may assign.
+(A) Secretary or designate: The secretary may be an appointed position as determined by a majority vote of the committee and will be responsible for maintaining a record of the proceedings of the committee and prepare the committee’s meeting minutes, shall post announcements of committee and subcommittee meetings, shall send out meeting notices to committee members prior to committee meetings, shall mail out meeting minutes and other documents prepared by the chair, shall annually mail to the local newspaper the annual legal notice of the committee, and shall perform such other duties as the chair may assign.

 The rules contained in the current version of Robert’s Rules of Order, Newly Revised, shall govern the Committee in all cases to which they are applicable and when they are not consistent with these bylaws; provided that, however, in no case shall a breach of parliamentary procedure invalidate an action taken by the committee unless the chairman determines that the breach resulted in a misleading of one or more committee members as to the nature of the action taken.

-These Bylaws may be amended during any regular or special meeting of the Committee by an affirmative vote of a majority of the Committee members when a quorum is present, provided any such proposed changes have been submitted in writing to each Committee member at least ten days in advance of the meeting called to amend the Bylaws.
+These Bylaws may be amended during any regular or special meeting of the committee by an affirmative vote of a majority of the committee members when a quorum is present, provided any such proposed changes have been submitted in writing to each committee member at least ten days in advance of the meeting called to amen the Bylaws.

-Adopted this 24th day of April 2003 by the members of the City of Chesapeake Local Emergency Planning Committee.
+Adopted by the members of the Chesapeake Local Emergency Planning Committee Sept.
+22, 2016.